weecology/lab-manual/UF-Policies:-PCARDS.md

 Fund Code (3 digits) :
 Has your budget manager approved this expense (yes or no):
 Justification for why a PO can't be done:
-PCard Approver’s Name: Jen Miller
+PCard Approver’s Name: Dan Deep